Highway system in Taiwan: County and city Highways

 County and city highways are numbered from 101 to 205 since the numbered highways in Penghu (Pescadores) are incorporated into the system.
 Including those branch lines, there are totally 147 county and city highways, and the total length stretches over 3,500 kilometres.
 The lowest number 101 is in New Taipei City.
 The route numbers generally increase moving north to south.
 Route No. 200 is in Pingtung.
 Routes No. 201 to 205 are in Penghu.
 County highways numbered 179, 184, 195 are nonexistent.

 Township and District Roads

 A Township or District Road is prefixed the abbreviation of the county or city in a Chinese character where it is located.
 For example, the sample signs above show Hsinchu Roads No. 22, 21, and 23.

 These roads are almost always two-lane undivided roads, especially if not carrying two highways in one roadway.
 In some cases, they may weave through urban neighbourhoods and are treated like lanes or alleys.

 Special Roads

-Special Roads in Taiwan are rarely used and appear in certain places.
+Special Roads (Exclusive Roads) in Taiwan are roads built by the government, but maintained and operated by private companies.
+They are rarely used and appear in certain places, most commonly in mountainous reigons, such as the Daxueshan Road, the longest and most popular special road.